 Just off the humble and historic main drag in downtown Osceola sits Oakey Park, the home of the Braves.
 A gravel parking lot edges the ballfield down the third baseline, a playground stands ready behind the first base bleachers, and the outfield wall— an unassuming chainlink fence— is crowned by majestic oak trees rising high above the modest scoreboard.
 The grandstand behind home plate is eight rows of wooden planks painted green and remains much the same as when it was built 50 years ago.
 There are no jumbo-trons, no insanely long beer and bathroom lines, no $9 hotdogs.
 In fact, a beer will run you only two bucks.

 The league is competitive, with a level of play that’s unexpectedly good.
 It’s pure and raw baseball played by talented players who love the game, not their contracts.
 Perhaps that’s why this small-town ball club pulls in an average of 700 spectators for their weekend games.

 As you enter the stadium, the theme song to “Field of Dreams” running through your head, you’ll see, just as your grandfather did when he was a kid, why baseball is America’s pastime.

-The article "6 Ways to take a Mancation in 48 hours" was produced by Linda Shober Designs and Images, and written by Karen Lawrence.
-Linda Shober Designs and Images is a Marketing and Design firm located in the St. Croix Valley specializing in providing content, strategy, management, design, and creative for digital and traditional marketing projects.
+The article "6 Ways to take a Mancation in 48 hours" was produced by Linda Shober Marketing + Design, and written by Karen Lawrence.
+Linda Shober Marketing + Design is located in the St. Croix Valley specializing in providing content, strategy, management, design, and creative for digital and traditional marketing projects.